CouncilDataProject/speakerbox/paper/paper.md

 To ensure that the model is learning the features of each speaker's voice and not the features of the microphone or the specific words and phrases of each recording, we create dataset training, test, and evaluation splits based off of a recording holdout and speaker stratification pattern.
 Each train, test, and evaluation subset must contain unique recording IDs to reduce the chance of learning the features of specific microphones or recording contexts, and each produced subset must contain recordings of every speaker available from the whole dataset.
 For example, if there are nine unique speakers in the complete dataset, then each train, test, and evaluation subset is required to have examples of all nine speakers.

 If the speaker stratification condition is not met, Speakerbox retries this random sampling process.
 If the sampling function cannot find a valid recording holdout and speaker stratification configuration given the sampling iterations, we inform the user of this failure and prompt them to add more examples to the dataset.

-TODO WRITING -- INSERT FIG OF THIS?

-TODO CODING -- allow param of "no holdout" and "no stratify" to ignore this process.

 ## Model Fine-Tuning